Eschatologue/CM_wiki/docs/class/ranger/beast-master.md

 ***Restoring or Replacing the Beast.*** If the beast has died within the last hour, you can take a **:rsc-a: Magic**{ .rsc } action to touch it and expend a spell slot.
 The beast reutrns to life after 1 minute with all its Hit Points restored.

-Whenever you finish a Long Rest, you can summon a different primal beast, which appears in an unccoupied space within 5 feet of you.
+Whenever you finish a **:rest-long: Long Rest**, you can summon a different primal beast, which appears in an unccoupied space within 5 feet of you.
 You choose its stat block and appearance.
 If you already have a beast form from this feature, the old one vanishes when the new one appears.

 [Beast of the Land]: https://5e.tools/bestiary.html#beast%20of%20the%20land_xphb
 [Beast of the Sea]: https://5e.tools/bestiary.html#beast%20of%20the%20sea_xphb